 ❌ Want a free trial to test the available features.

-DeepL Voice is more accurate and a better real-time translator than ChatGPT, and offers additional features like Zoom and Microsoft Teams integration, a custom glossary, and downloadable meeting transcripts.
-However, most of its advanced features are available upon licensing, which you must obtain by contacting DeepL Voice’s sales team.
+Accuracy-wise, DeepL is a much better real-time translator than ChatGPT, and also offers extra features like a custom glossary and downloadable meeting notes.
+However, most of its advanced features are available upon licensing, which can be obtained through DeepL Voice’s sales team.

-If you don’t want that, try JotMe.
-It offers a free plan that lets you try each of its features, including AI Ask, real-time summary, generate speech, and more.
+Meanwhile, JotMe offers a free plan that lets you try each of its features, including AI Ask, real-time summary, generate speech, and more.
 Also, unlike DeepL Voice, JotMe’s premium plans are transparent.

 JotMe offers a free plan with 20 minutes of live translation, 50 minutes of live transcription, and 5 AI credits per month.
 Its other plans include Pro and Premium, which are detailed as follows: